use-ink/ink-docs/docs/getting-started/setup.md

 slug: /getting-started/setup
 ---

+In case you are looking for a guided tutorial directed towards beginners please check out our [Guided tutorial ](https://substrate.dev/substrate-contracts-workshop/#/).

 ## Rust & Cargo

 A prerequisite for compiling smart contracts is to have Rust and Cargo installed.
 Here's [an installation guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).